What does a cabin bag search comprise of?

 If the security operative is looking for a prohibited item(s) they will conduct a full search of the contents of your bag and the bag itself.
 This will be a methodical hand search undertaken by a security operative who will examine all items in your bag, which will include clothing, laundry items, toiletry bags and any other contents, bags or containers.

 Any prohibited items found will be removed and confiscated.
 If you have someone in the terminal building who could take the item for you, you may leave the security cordon to pass it to them.
 You will then re-join the end of the queue.
 Police Scotland may be contacted to assist with the prohibited or dangerous item.

 If your bag has been selected due to a restricted item being present, this item will be removed from the bag.
 Both the item and your bag will then be rescreened separately by the X-ray equipment.

-If your bag has been selected at random, the security operative will take a sample using a paper swab, which is used to detect prohibited chemical substances.
-The swab will be run along areas inside your bag and items that it contains.
-In addition, the security operative may take a random sample test of liquids under 100ml or complete a visual check of containers holding powders (e.g., baby milk, coffee, talc).
+If your bag has been selected for a random screening, the security operative will take a sample using a paper swab, which is used to detect prohibited chemical substances.
+The swab will be run along the inside of your bag and items that it contains.
+In addition, the security operative may take a random sample test of any liquids 100ml or under, or complete visual checks of containers holding powders, such as perfume, baby milk, coffee and talc.